A New Teacher’s Guide to the Teacher Evaluation Process

 Click the image above to download the FREE teacher evaluation checklists

-Step 1.
-Introduction to the Evaluation Process
+Beginning of Year: Introduction to the Evaluation Process

-• Receive evaluation model/standards
+• Receive the evaluation model/standards

 • Get timeline and key dates